 - The primary goals of cold calling are to generate interest, qualify prospects, and secure a follow-up meeting or a sale.
 Scripts facilitate these goals by providing a roadmap for the conversation.
 They include a powerful introduction, probing questions to understand the prospect’s needs, and a strong closing statement to secure the next step in the sales process.

 Cold calling can be a cruel job.
-Constant rejection and stress wear down even the strongest minded sales reps.
+Constant rejection and stress wear down even the strongest-minded sales reps.
 Not only it hits our physical and mental health, with around 77% of people experiencing physical symptoms caused by stress and 73% regularly suffering from psychological symptoms induced by stress, it also curtails productivity by 10%.
-Perhaps that’s why sales managers are determined to teach their reps to use cold calling scripts to ease off the anxiety.
+Perhaps that’s why sales managers are determined to teach their reps to use cold calling scripts to ease off anxiety.

-Cold calling scripts are not the law that you need to abide no matter what; they are guidelines supposed to take you from the first hello to arranging payment.
-In line with a well-defined sales process, cold calling scripts can help sales reps to streamline the sale.
+Cold calling scripts are not the law that you need to abide by no matter what; they are guidelines supposed to take you from the first hello to arranging payment.
+In line with a well-defined sales process, cold calling scripts can help sales reps streamline the sale.

 However, the shocker is that almost half of all sales teams don’t have a playbook, despite two-thirds of companies that have a defined sales process in place reporting a 50% higher win rate.

 In light of this stress-inducing sales madness, we took it upon ourselves to: